Material Aspects

 Luggage transportation

-Pilgrims may leave their heavy luggage with the special pilgrimage lorries’ teams as soon as they arrive at Notre-Dame in Paris on the Saturday morning.
-There will be a lorry marked either "ETRANGERS' or NORMANDIE" for the use of the British Chapters.
-The luggage will be transported by these special lorries to the evening campsite where they can be retrieved under a large sign marked "ETRANGERS" or "NORMANDIE" (to be confirmed).
-Pilgrims should not forget to label their bags with their names and contact details and to attach ribbons (one orange and one black) to them to identify them as « NORMANDIE/ETRANGERS » (ribbons are no longer available in the lorries).
-They are also advised to label all belongings with their name and address.
+Pilgrims should leave their heavy luggage with the special pilgrimage lorries as soon as they arrive at St. Sulpice in Paris on the Saturday morning.
+There will be a lorry marked "ETRANGERS' for the use of the British Chapters (and others!).
+The luggage will be transported by these special lorries to the evening campsite where they can be retrieved under a large sign marked "ETRANGERS".
+Pilgrims should not forget to label their bags with their names and contact details (there are special luggage tags available at St. Sulpice) and to attach a BLACK ribbon to them to identify them as « ETRANGERS ».

 Evening bivouacs